Let’s talk Mexico solo travel safety!

 “Every.
 Single.
 Night.” included nights when I felt like I was being overly-cautious or uncool by Ubering, nights when the weather was nice & I actually felt like walking, nights when my apartment was pretty close by, and nights when whatever else was the case.

 As a solo female traveler, not walking home alone at night was the closest I could get to a guarantee that nothing bad would happen to me at night.
-This is one example how I mitigated risk while traveling.
+This is one example of how I mitigated risk while traveling.

 Side note: The amazing news for international travelers in Mexico is that Ubers are really inexpensive, as well as more convenient, faster, and generally safer, than public transportation.